Strategy· 8 min read

 Month 3 is also the time to introduce new tests: an additional campaign type, a new audience, or an ad format you haven't tested yet.
 But with a separate test budget, not the budget of campaigns that are already working.

-If you're in month 1 setting up your first campaign, read the complete guide to Google Ads campaign types for eCommerce to start with the right structure.
-And if by month 3 you're ready to scale and want to measure profitability correctly, POAS vs ROAS explains why ROAS alone isn't enough.
+Managing expectations is a separate conversation from managing the account.
+And it's equally important.
+A ROAS of 1.5 in month 1 with correct tracking and solid structure is a positive indicator, not an alarm signal.
+But this needs to be explained before launch, not justified retroactively.
+If you're in month 1 setting up your first campaign, read the complete guide to Google Ads campaign types for eCommerce.
+And if by month 3 you're ready to scale, POAS vs ROAS explains why ROAS alone isn't enough.

 Adela Mincea